Crane (machine): Crawler

-Pick and carry
+Pick-and-carry

 A pick and carry crane is similar to a mobile crane in that is designed to travel on public roads; however, pick and carry cranes have no stabiliser legs or outriggers and are designed to lift the load and carry it to its destination, within a small radius, then be able to drive to the next job.
 Pick and carry cranes are popular in Australia, where large distances are encountered between job sites.
 One popular manufacturer in Australia was Franna, who have since been bought by Terex, and now all pick and carry cranes are commonly called "Frannas", even though they may be made by other manufacturers.
 Nearly every medium- and large-sized crane company in Australia has at least one and many companies have fleets of these cranes.
 The capacity range is between 10 and 40 t as a maximum lift, although this is much less as the load gets further from the front of the crane.
 Pick and carry cranes have displaced the work usually completed by smaller truck cranes, as the set-up time is much quicker.
 Many steel fabrication yards also use pick and carry cranes, as they can "walk" with fabricated steel sections and place these where required with relative ease.

-Sidelifter

-A sidelifter crane is a road-going truck or semi-trailer, able to hoist and transport ISO standard containers.
-Container lift is done with parallel crane-like hoists, which can lift a container from the ground or from a railway vehicle.

-Carry deck
+Smaller pick and carry cranes may be based on an articulated tractor chassis, with the boom mounted over the front wheels.
+In Australia these are popularly known as "wobbly cranes".

+Carry-deck

 A carry deck crane is a small 4 wheel crane with a 360-degree rotating boom placed right in the centre and an operators cab located at one end under this boom.
 The rear section houses the engine and the area above the wheels is a flat deck.
 Very much an American invention the Carry deck can hoist a load in a confined space and then load it on the deck space around the cab or engine and subsequently move to another site.
 The Carry Deck principle is the American version of the pick and carry crane and both allow the load to be moved by the crane over short distances.